 If you’re struggling with mental health issues, or if you just need someone to talk to and unload on, I’d recommend calling Youthline.
 They certainly helped me.
 They were a friend in need.
-Of course, I’d also recommend talking to a counsellor and potentially seeking medical help, but remember that Youthline is there.
+Of course, I’d also recommend talking to a counselor and potentially seeking medical help, but remember that Youthline is there.
 They can help, and provide face-to-face counselling and psychotherapy.
 Other services include community education, youth group facilitation and volunteer development opportunities.

 Thanks for talking to us Brian.
 We wish you all the best.

 You can become a Youthline volunteer and join us in our pursuit of changing lives a phone call – or text or email – at a time.
 To find out how you can get involved and learn more about our counselling services & the Community Education Programme: